Project

 Data: simple immutable value object

-Added by zverok (Victor Shepelev) over 4 years ago.
-Updated over 1 year ago.
+Added by zverok (Victor Shepelev) about 5 years ago.
+Updated almost 2 years ago.

 Status: